dreikanter/alex.musayev.com/pages/cv-en.md

 ## Mission

-Invent and develop high-quality and popular products bringing.
+Invent and develop high-quality and popular products.
 Increase the amount of order and meaning in the world.

 ## Interests